thegreenhouseio/angular-webapp-seed/README.md

 ```

 ### Production
 This is the production build task for the project.
-It is used prior to deploying to an environment and bundles the
+It is used prior to deploying to an environment and build a
-application and runs unit tests.
+production version of the application.

+**Note: This task exports** `NODE_ENV=production`

 ```
 $ npm run build
 ```

+### Continuus Integration

-###
+### Demo
 To serve a production build locally , like for a demo run:

 ```